How does this medication work? What will it do for me?

 It is important to receive this vaccine exactly as prescribed by your doctor.

-The vaccine has a shelf-life of 24 months and should be stored at a temperature between 2°C and 8°C before it is used.
+The vaccine should be stored at a temperature between 2°C and 8°C before it is used.
 The vaccine can also be stored in the freezer.
-After the vaccine has been reconstituted and brought to room temperature, it should be used within 90 minutes.
+The vial of the diluent should be stored at room temperature or in the refrigerator.
+Do not freeze the diluent.
+After the vaccine has been reconstituted, it should be used within 90 minutes.
 Protect this medication from light, and keep it out of reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.